Mattie Daughtry

-Matthea Elisabeth Larsen Daughtry is the Assistant Majority Leader of the Maine Senate.
+Matthea Elisabeth Larsen Daughtry (born March 9, 1987) is an American politician from Maine.
+She is the President of the Maine Senate.
 She is a Democrat representing Senate District 23, which serves Brunswick, Chebeague Island, Freeport, Harpswell, Pownal, and part of North Yarmouth.
-Daughtry served as a representative to the Maine House from District 49 from 2012-2020.
+Daughtry served as a representative to the Maine House from District 66 from 2012 to 2016, and District 49 from 2016 to 2020.
+She has served as a Senator in the Maine Senate since 2020, originally representing District 24.

+As Senate President, she is first in line to become Governor of Maine in the event of a vacancy.

 Early life and education

 Daughtry was born in Brunswick and raised in a politically active family who involved her in volunteering and voter registration.
 She remembers an early interest in politics and describes campaigning on Maine Street in Brunswick to be President of the United States when she was six years old.
 Daughtry's godmother was a state representative when Daughtry was young, and Daughtry worked as a page for her godmother at the State House.

 Daughtry attended the Maine Coast Waldorf School and Brunswick High School (BHS), enrolling in classes at Bowdoin College while she was a student at BHS.
 She continued to Smith College where she majored in Studio Art with a focus in photography and sculpture.

 While at Smith, Daughtry worked as a freelance photojournalist at the Times Record in Brunswick and trained with Paul Cunningham.
 Aspiring to work as an NPR on-air personality, she founded and ran the news department at Smith's student radio station, WOZQ 91.9 FM, and interned in the news department at WFCR in Amherst, Massachusetts.
 Daughtry also worked for Maine 1st district congressman Tom Allen while she was in college.